rileymccurtain/ITM352_F24_repo/README.md

-# hello-world
+# This is a test repo created for ITM352.
 This repository is for practicing the GitHub Flow.
 I'm Riley McCurtain.
 I am a MIS major.